MichalSlawin/EquipmentUI/README.md

 # Equipment UI

 UI for player's equipment (shields and swords).
+Drag and drop items between slots.